flanagancd68/talmidimway/content/tour/why-go.md

 {{< spoiler text="Can I go if I don't attend CBC Bonham?" >}}

-If you attend a church with a like-minded faith tradition (SBC or similar), then **wholeheartedly, yes you are invited!!**
+If you attend a church with a like-minded faith tradition (SBC or similar), then **wholeheartedly, yes you are invited!!** Invite your friends and family too!

 Please complete the contact form below and we will keep you in the loop with the latest information.

 {{< /spoiler >}}

 {{< spoiler text="How large will our group be?" >}}
-GTI requires a minimum of 30 travelers and can accept up to 60.
+GTI requires a minimum of 30 travelers and can accept up to 53.
 {{< /spoiler >}}

 {{< spoiler text="When are the payment and cancellation deadlines?" >}}
 Once we confirm our trip is a "go", GTI will begin contracting and pricing.
 At that time, we will know the final cost and they will set up an online registration portal.

-In looking at similar tours, we can _estimate_ the following deadlines (assuming May 1, 2023 departure)
+In looking at similar tours, we can _estimate_ the following deadlines (assuming April 30, 2023 departure)

 | Estimated Date | Minimum Payment | Cancellation Policy
 | :--: | :-- | :--